 - Remedial courses

 - Counseling assistance

 - Assistance to find work

 Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how NIACC compares for both graduation and transfer rates against other community colleges in Cerro Gordo and community colleges in Iowa in total.

 - Associate's Degree in Nursing (ADN) Program (more info)

-- Accredited by the National League for Nursing Accrediting Commission (since 1988)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1988)

 - See a list of all associate's degree in nursing (ADN) programs in Iowa

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.